Siamak Hariri

-Design Approach
+Design approach

 In his TED Talk entitled How do you build a sacred space, Hariri shared that the inspiration behind his practice stems from the emotional response that architecture can create: "The school of architecture that I studied at some 30 years ago happened to be across the street from the wonderful art gallery designed by the great architect Louis Kahn.
 I love the building, and I used to visit it quite often.
 One day, I saw the security guard run his hand across the concrete wall.
 And it was the way he did it, the expression on his face—something touched me.
 I could see that the security guard was moved by the building and that architecture has that capacity to move you.
 I could see it, and I remember thinking, 'Wow.
 How does architecture do that?'
 At school, I was learning to design, but here—here was a reaction of the heart.
 And it touched me to the core.
 You know, you aspire for beauty, for sensuousness, for atmosphere, the emotional response.
 That's the realm of the ineffable and the immeasurable.
 And that's what you live for: a chance to try."

 Over the past three decades, Hariri has established a reputation as a "sculptor working in architecture."
 His work reflects a commitment to the essentials of architecture, and to every project he brings "a profound interest in light, form, site, material, and craft."
 His process begins with hand-sketching to establish the initial conceptual design for a project, which is then refined and developed in an iterative process of additional sketching, physical model studies, and digital renderings.

 Honours

-Hariri's portfolio has been honored with over 60 national and international design awards, including three Governor General's Medals in Architecture.
+Hariri's portfolio has been honored with over 100 national and international design awards, including five Governor General's Medals in Architecture.
 With founding partner, David Pontarini, the firm received the 2013 Royal Architectural Institute of Canada's Architectural Firm Award.

 In 2014, Hariri was named a Fellow of the Royal Architectural Institute of Canada.

 For his contributions to architecture in Canada and abroad, Hariri received an honorary Doctor of Architecture from Ryerson University in 2017.

 In 2016, Hariri presented a TED Talk about the Bahá'í Temple of South America that has since garnered over 1.4 million views.

 The Globe and Mail listed Hariri as one of Canada's most remarkable artists.